-- Your proposal must not exceed 9,000 characters (including spaces) single spaced (not including references).
-For applications submitted in French, character count is increased to 10,800. - Upload the proposal (including references) in EGrAMS as a single pdf not larger than 5MB - Figures, tables, charts and their associated legends must NOT be embedded in the text.
-For information regarding accompanying figures, tables, charts and associated legends, see section 12 - Tables, graphs, charts and associated legends. - Abbreviations must be initially explained within the proposal.
+- Your proposal must not exceed 10,500 characters (including spaces) single spaced (not including references).
+For applications submitted in French, character count is increased to 12,600 characters (including spaces). - Upload the proposal (including references) in EGrAMS as a single PDF not larger than 5MB - Figures, tables, charts and their associated legends must NOT be embedded in the text.
+For information regarding accompanying figures, tables, charts and associated legends, see section: Tables, graphs, charts and associated legends. - Abbreviations must be initially explained within the proposal.
 A list of abbreviations, if included, counts towards the character limit.